 January and February

-This is high season in some of the parks which can get very crowded, especially in the Masaai Mara, Amboseli and Lake Nakuru areas.
+- This is high season in some of the parks which means it can get very crowded, especially in the popular Masai Mara, Amboseli and Lake Nakuru areas.

 March to May

 - This is the low or green season which experiences the highest rainfall.

 - Some of the lodges and camps close down during these months as the roads become impassable with the heavy rains which can be relentless.